• Skip to primary navigation

 • Remove the stems from the kale.
 To strip the kale, grab onto the stem and pull the leaves off.
 Chop the leaves into bite-size pieces or just use your fingers to tear them into smaller pieces.

-• You’ll need a dutch oven, medium-sized or large.
+• You’ll need a Dutch oven, medium-sized or large.

 • If you want to make it more kid-friendly, you can use a mild sausage and it will still have an incredible flavor.